Legal Advice for “Liens in Bankruptcy” — 35 results

 As I have written previously, a trustee can avoid and recover preferences, which are defined as transfers of money or property by the debtor to or for the benefit of a creditor on account... more

-Written by attorney Nathan Graham, almost 4 years ago.
+Written by attorney Nathan Graham, about 4 years ago.

 In bankruptcy, debtors have the ability to avoid two types of liens, meaning they can remove the lien from the collateral and make the debt unsecured.
 A lien can be avoided if it impairs a... more

-Written by attorney Louis Jay Esbin, over 4 years ago.
+Written by attorney Louis Jay Esbin, almost 5 years ago.

 A recent published decision by the Bankruptcy Appellate Panel for the Ninth Circuit affirmed a lower court decision that sends Chapter 13 Debtors out into the cold.
 In this decision (in... more